 - 37. Within seven calendar days after the Office dismisses a Formal Complaint or the parties are provided the final decision, the parties may appeal the dismissal of the Formal Complaint, the Hearing Panel's decision, and if applicable, the Vice Chancellor for Student Affairs' sanction decision, to the Provost. - 38.
 The scope of review on appeal shall be limited to determining whether: (i) procedural irregularity materially affected the outcome of the matter; (ii) there exists new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal of the Formal Complaint was made, that could affect the outcome of the matter; (iii) the Office, Investigator, or Hearing Panel members had a conflict of interest or bias for or against complainants or respondents generally or the Complainant or Respondent that affected the outcome of the matter; and/or (iv) the sanctions imposed are inappropriate. - 39.
 To initiate the appeal process, a party must submit a written appeal to the Office explaining the basis of and support for the appeal.
 The Office will provide a copy of the appeal to the other party.
-Within seven calendar days of receipt of the appeal, the other party may submit a written response to the appeal to the Office, which will distribute it to the appealing party.
-The Office will provide the appeal submissions to the Provost.
+Within seven calendar days of receipt of the appeal, the other party may submit a written response to the appeal to the provide the appeal submissions to the Provost.

-- 40. The Provost will review the parties' submissions and issue a written decision on the appeal to the parties, with a copy to the Office.
-The Provost's decision shall be final and unreviewable. - 41.
-The Provost will endeavor to issue the recommendations and decision on appeal as soon as reasonably practicable.
+40. The Provost will review the parties' submissions and issue a written decision on the appeal to the parties, with a copy to the Office.
+The Provost's decision shall be final and unreviewable.